 Power Transition in the Asia-Pacific: managing perceptions and trust in the 'Grey Zone'

-We will host a workshop to examine recent efforts by key Asia-Pacific actors to shape perceptions using multiple instruments of national power, in what has been called the “Grey Zone” between peace and war.
-The Asia Research Group and The Institute for Conflict, Cooperation and Security (ICCS) at the University of Birmingham will host the workshop on Wednesday 10 May 2017 at the University of Birmingham (Room 417, Muirhead Tower).
+The Asia Research Group and The Institute for Conflict, Cooperation and Security (ICCS) hosted a workshop (Wednesday 10 May 2017) to examine recent efforts by key Asia-Pacific actors to shape perceptions using multiple instruments of national power, in what has been called the "Grey Zone" between peace and war.

 What is the grey zone and is it new?
 How do grey zone activities relate to the challenges presented by power transition and the management of alliances?

 - Moderator: Dr Julie Gilson (University of Birmingham)

 - Dr Jim Hoare (SOAS, Chatham House)